bloodstiller/bloodstiller.com/content/Walkthroughs/Administrator-box.md

 -   This box scenario assumes that the Active Directory (AD) environment has already been breached and that we have access to valid credentials.
 -   This approach reflects a more realistic model, given that direct breaches of AD environments from external footholds are increasingly rare today.
 -   +Note+:
-    -   Even with assumed credentials, I’ll still conduct my standard enumeration process as if I don’t have them.
+    -   Even with assumed credentials, I'll still conduct my standard enumeration process as if I don't have them.
-        -   This ensures I don’t overlook any findings just because access is available.
+        -   This ensures I don't overlook any findings just because access is available.
         -   Comprehensive documentation of all discoveries remains essential.